marwan-abdellah/Buildyard/README.md

 considering any dependencies. 'make [Project]' will build the project considering all dependencies.

+Custom CMake binary directories are supported and can be used through the top-level make using 'make BUILD=[directory]' or 'export BUILD=[directory]; make'.

 ## Configuration

 The ExternalProject CMake module is the foundation for a simplified